bosgan/bosgan.github.io/_talks/2024-UUSCIL.md

 ---
-title: "An Analysis of Vowel Reduction in Bolognese"
+title: "An analysis of vowel reduction in Bolognese"
 collection: talks
 type: "Conference poster"
 venue: "University of Utah Student Conference in Linguistics"